Atharv056/Smart-Irrigation-System-IoT-based-project/README.md

 ## 📱 Mobile Application

 Monitor and control your plants from your smartphone.
-Use the **Blynk App** (available on iOS and Android) to create a custom dashboard.
+Use the **Ardino** (available on iOS and Android) to create a custom dashboard.

 ### **App Screenshots**